opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/nexi/PAYMENT_PAGE/README.md

 ## Introduction ##

-This Postman Collection aids in integrating Nexi into the Open Payment Framework (OPF).
+This Postman Collection aids in integrating Nexi payment gateway into the Open Payment Framework (OPF).

 Currently, the integration supports: